 The Better: Silicone

-As mentioned above, silicone is a safe material for popsicle molds, especially when it doesn’t include fillers.
-It’s durable and practically unbreakable, which is definitely a good thing if the kids are going to be handling them a lot.
+It’s durable and practically unbreakable, which is definitely a good thing if the kids are going to be handling the molds a lot.
 Many of the popsicle molds available today are made from silicone.
-Look for food-grade silicone when possible.

 The Best: Stainless Steel

 One of the safest materials for non-toxic popsicle molds is stainless steel.
-It won’t leech, is extremely durable, and is also generally more eco-friendly than the alternatives as well.
+It is extremely durable, doesn’t leach endocrine-disruptors, and is also generally more eco-friendly than the alternatives as well.

-Alright, now let’s get to our favorite brands for non-toxic popsicle molds:
+Alright, now let’s get to my favorite brands for non-toxic popsicle molds:

 Material: Food grade silicone